 - Snack on nuts instead of salty chips

 A big problem with many college freshmen is portion control.
 How much are you eating at one serving?
 Unfortunately, it’s common to skip breakfast—also a big problem when it comes to gaining weight—and instead, eat a big meal at the end of the day.
 “If I eat all of my calories in one sitting isn’t that the same as spreading it throughout the day?”

 Sadly, the short answer is no. Think of it this way—if you put on sunscreen at 10am, but forget to reapply throughout your pool party, do you think the sunscreen will keep you from getting burned by the end of the day?
 That same theory can be applied to skipping meals and portion control.
 Even when eating healthy foods, eating too much of it can be a problem.
 So, pay special attention to portion sizes.

 More Tips for Keeping the Weight Off (Or Losing a Few Pounds)

-Here are some additional tips to help you lose weight or keep it off:
+Here are seven additional tips to help you lose weight or keep it off:

 - Keep healthy snacks that you like on hand at all times

 - It’s ok to treat yourself, but choose something that’s low in fat (low fat doesn’t have to mean low flavor)

 - Avoid skipping meals—let me repeat: AVOID SKIPPING MEALS!